watatomo/tomoya.moe/_posts/phantom_thieves_vs_detectives/index.md

 ---
 title: "Phantom Thieves vs. Detectives"
 titleJp: "怪盗VS探偵団"
+description: "Knights and Ra<span className='noCase'>*</span>bits will have an eight-day concert for the new S3 tier.
+They're split into two groups: phantom thieves and detectives.
+But just when the curtains rise, something happened to Tomoya...?!"
-description: "Knights and Ra*bits will have an eight-day concert for the new S3 tier.
+descPlain: "Knights and Ra*bits will have an eight-day concert for the new S3 tier.
 They're split into two groups: phantom thieves and detectives.
 But just when the curtains rise, something happened to Tomoya...?!"
 descSource: "https://twitter.com/ensemble_stars/status/681716281414815744"
 story: "phantom_thieves_vs_detectives"
 banner: "still_469_normal.webp"